endlos99/xdt99/doc/MANUAL.md

     -rw-rw---- 1 ralph ralph 400 Jul 12 09:58 ashello-c.obj
     -rw-rw---- 1 ralph ralph 640 Jul 12 09:58 ashello.obj

-As stated above, `ashello.asm` uses classic syntax, i.e., the syntax used by the Editor/Assembler.  `xas99` also supports a modern, more relaxed syntax, which allows for lowercase, additional whitespace, and longer labels, and features new directives and a preprocessor with conditional assembly and macros.
+As stated above, `ashello.asm` uses classic or _strict_ syntax, i.e., the syntax used by the Editor/Assembler.  `xas99` also supports a modern, more relaxed syntax, which allows for lowercase, additional whitespace, and longer labels, and features new directives and a preprocessor with conditional assembly and macros.
+This modern syntax is the _normal_ syntax of `xas99`.

-For an example of the new syntax, please refer to file `ashello_new.asm`, which yields the same object code as `ashello.asm`.
+For an example of the normal syntax, please refer to file `ashello_new.asm`, which yields the same object code as `ashello.asm`.

 The list file or _listing_ provides insight into the assembled program by showing where each assembled instruction is placed in memory.
 List files are